frogster-shmd/frogster-shmd.github.io/_posts/2025-04-21-Monitor-Stand-Part-1.markdown

 I am also unsure if I will have a singular plank of wood or multiple.
 Also I am unsure how I want the wood to slide in.
 I am thinking that I want it to be tight when I slide the 3D printed sides onto the wood almost like an interference fit, but I am not sure how capable the printer is at creating this.

 I am also sure that there is plenty of refactoring that I could do on my scripts.
-They are currently in a state that works, but working well and working are completley different state.
+They are currently in a state that works, but working well and working are completley different states.